shreychaturvedi123/node-cache-wrapper/README.md

-# wrap-cache (node-cache-wrapper) (Uses persistent cache with time stamp to serve stale data on data source failover)
+# wrap-cache (Uses both persistent and ttl based cache with time stamp to serve stale data on data source failover)
 Cache wrapper in node js for wrapping your functions with fail-over data source handling to serve stale data from cache

 Currently 2 stores are supported.